← Chapter 10· | Turning Signs (Contents) | References | blog |

 Since life itself is a process, an account of its origin must begin with the simplest kind of physical change.
 Deacon calls this orthograde, defined as ‘consistent with the spontaneous, “natural” tendency to change without external interference’ (2011, 551).
 One example is the tendency of bodies in a frictionless Newtonian universe to move in straight lines at constant speed.
 Another is the tendency of an isolated system to approach equilibrium as stipulated by the Second Law of thermodynamics.
 But since no system within the universe as we know it is absolutely isolated, it is also “natural” for bodies and systems to interfere with each other's movements.
 This can result in ‘changes in the state of a system that must be extrinsically forced because they run counter to orthograde (aka spontaneous) tendencies’ (549); Deacon calls these contragrade changes.

 Can we say that some systems (or states of systems) are structurally simpler than others, aside from the kind of change they are undergoing?
 Anything absolutely simple would have no parts at all.
 The next simplest structure would have very few parts.
 The more functionally different parts an entity has, the more complex it is.
-A pile of sand has many parts, but we don't call it complex (nor do we call it a system) because there is no functional or structural difference between grains that makes any difference to the structure of the pile – indeed the pile has no structure, unless you count the conical shape it naturally takes as a ‘structure.’
+A pile of sand has many parts, but we don't call it complex (nor do we call it a system) because there is no functional or structural difference between grains that makes any difference to the structure of the pile – indeed the pile has no structure, unless you count the conical shape it naturally takes, or a windblown sand dune, as a ‘structure.’

 Likewise consider a closed space where the molecules of a gas have distributed themselves evenly in dynamic equilibrium.
 If we attempted to label each individual molecule and describe how they are arranged in relation to one another, the description would be extremely long and complicated.
 Yet this is a “simple” situation in the sense that it has a kind of symmetry: there is no relevant difference between any part of the space and any other part, and no significant change over time.
 This kind of symmetry has to be broken, as they say in physics, in order for an organic simplicity to emerge.
 As explained in Chapter 3, all organisms (and more generally, all dissipative structures) are far from energetic equilibrium, and are organized to keep their distance from it so they can go on doing whatever they do.
 Indeed ‘it is the creation of symmetries of asymmetries – patterns of similar differences – that we recognize as being an ordered configuration, or as an organized process, distinct from the simple symmetry of an equilibrium state’ (Deacon 2011, 237).